REFFIX-BR/LiaCore/replit.md

 - **Intelligent Farewell Detection & Auto-Resolution** (Nov 2025): The inactivity follow-up worker now detects when both client and AI exchange farewells (e.g., "obg"/"tenha um ótimo dia") and automatically resolves the conversation, sending NPS survey instead of follow-up messages.
 This prevents inappropriate "continuity" messages after natural conversation endings, improving UX when AI forgets to call `finalizar_conversa`.
 - **Payment Proof Auto-Resolution** (Nov 2025): The system now automatically resolves conversations when a client sends payment proof (e.g., Pix receipt), a CRM ticket is created, and the client doesn't respond to the continuity question ("Deseja continuar o atendimento?").
 This prevents abandoned conversations from remaining open indefinitely after payment confirmation is received.
 - **Comprehensive Auto-Closure System** (Nov 2025): Complete redesign of inactivity management to prevent stuck conversations.
 The system now schedules inactivity follow-ups after EVERY AI response (not just client messages), ensuring conversations are always tracked for auto-closure.
 If client doesn't respond within 10 minutes, sends follow-up message.
 If still no response after 20 more minutes, auto-resolves and sends NPS survey.
 Administrative endpoint `/api/admin/auto-resolve-old-conversations` provides manual cleanup for edge cases (conversations stuck for 7+ days), with dry-run support and batch limit of 100 conversations per execution for safety.
+- **Conversation Assignment Bug Fix** (Nov 2025): Fixed critical bug where conversations assigned to agents via `/api/conversations/:id/assign` endpoint were not marking `transferred_to_human=true`, causing them to incorrectly appear in "IA Atendendo" tab instead of "Em Atendimento".
+The fix ensures that when a conversation is assigned (either self-assignment or manual assignment by supervisor), it automatically marks `transferred_to_human=true` and `transferredAt` if not already set.
+Retroactively corrected 14+ affected conversations in production database.

 ## Scalability & Performance